Tooth Fillings/Restorations, Gilroy, CA

 The tooth is prepared for the procedure by lightly etching the surface and applying a bonding liquid.
-Once the liquid sets, a plastic resin is applied and sculpted into the desired shape by the dentist.
+Once the liquid sets, a resin is applied and sculpted into the desired shape by Dr Chan.
 Once set, the resin is trimmed, smoothed and polished to a natural appearance.
 The bonding procedure can often be completed in a single office visit, and can improve the appearance of a tooth significantly.

 With a comfortable experience and high quality results, Dr. Chan can give you the smile you want!
 Schedule your appointment today!408-847-1234 Schedule Your Visit Virtual Appointment

 There are many advantages to tooth colored restorations.
 Resin onlays are bonded to the teeth creating a tight, superior fit to the natural tooth.
 Such restorations can be used in instances where much of the tooth structure has been lost.
 The tooth remains intact and stronger.

 Since the resin used in tooth colored restorations contain fluoride this can help prevent decay.
 The resin wears like natural teeth and does not require placement at the gum line, which is healthier for your gums!